 McGowan said he is excited about the possibility of representing the town he has called home for the past 11 years as well as the fourth district as a whole.
 "In all the jobs I've had, I've always been a representative of sorts," he said of his time in the military and law enforcement.
 "I've always been very keenly aware of the responsibilities that come with being a representative of a group of people."

-In addition to the congressional primary, Tuesday's election also features a race between William Field and Cochise Doucette for the Democratic candidate for mayor in the November election.
+In addition to the congressional primary, Tuesday's election also features a race between William Field and Cochise Doucette for the in the November election.
 Field was selected to run on the official Monmouth County Party line according to township Democratic Party chairman Steve Morlino.

 Deputy Mayor William Gotto is running unopposed on the Republican side and will run to replace Mayor Robert Walsh who decided not to run for another term.
 Edward Guz is also running for the council seat currently held by Councilman Juan Malave who also opted not to run again.
 Tuesday is also the deadline for independent candidates to submit petitions for the November ballot.